 To win your initial budget, prove business impact and expand your program over time, you’ll need to develop appropriate metrics.
 This can be as simple as testing engagement with a single piece of content on a trial basis.
 Or you could develop sophisticated learning experiences with multiple levels that take months or years to complete.

 Sure beats sitting on the floor next to the TV, hoping someone else will change the channel.

-Join John Leh, CEO and Lead Analyst at Talented Learning as he hosts a special panel discussion with franchise learning experts:
+Join John Leh, CEO and Lead Analyst at Talented Learning, at this virtual roundtable with channel education experts: